Ellaa-s/swerik/README.md

       ```bash
          python3 Dataset_test_stratifiysampling.py --data_folder
       ```
-   * Data exploration : This script is used to understand detailed information about the data.
+   * Data exploration : These scripts are used to understand detailed information about the data.
      ```bash
-         python3 Dataset_test_stratifiysampling.ipynb
+         - Dataset_test_stratifiysampling.ipynb
+         - data_exploration.ipynb
+         - plot_pos_features.ipynb
       ```
    * Dataset for multiclassification : This script used to create dataset for multiclassifcation model.
      ```bash
          python3 Merged_margin_multiclassification.py --save_folder <path to save the folder> --data_folder <path to annotated dataset>